FritscheLab/practical-genai-coding-guide/docs/templates/GitHubRepoDocumentationGuidelines.md

 **Input Scripts:**

-* Please provide the code for each script that requires documentation.
-I will analyze these to infer dependencies, usage, and functionality.
-Place the code for each script within the corresponding fenced code block below.
+* Here is the code for each script that requires documentation. you will analyze these to infer dependencies, usage, and functionality.

     ```text
     ### 📄 scripts/[script_filename_1.ext] ###